EricGebhart/cascalog-check/README.md

 ## What that looked like.

+Remember, the code we are running _never_ changes.

 ```
     ;; You can disable it from appearing on start by setting
     ;; `cider-repl-display-help-banner' to nil.